So, you are apparently curious about the person behind this petty blog. Be my guest. I’d like to share two things with you on this page:

 So, who am I, after all?

-Hint: I am not the lovely little lady in the photo, this is my daughter Eleanor.
+Hint: I am not the lovely little lady in the photo, this is my elder daughter Eleanor.

 At the same time, I am professor for Computer Science at the Albert-Ludwigs-Universität in Freiburg.
 My specialties are Artificial Intelligence, Machine Learning, Recommender Systems, Social Network Analysis, and a twist of Game Theory.
 I’ve written several papers in the realm of Recommender Systems which are regarded as seminal by the research community.